radical-banan4/puppetlabs-puppet_status_check/.github/pull_request_template.md

-## Please check off the steps below as you complete each step
-- [ ] Put the Jira ticket or Github issue number in parentheses in the **Title** e.g. `(SUP-XXXX) Add Super Duper State Check`
+## Summary
+Provide a detailed description of all the changes present in this pull request.

+## Additional Context
+Add any additional context about the problem here.
-- [ ] Update the Jira ticket status to `Ready for Review` if there is one
+- [ ] Root cause and the steps to reproduce.
+(If applicable)
+- [ ] Thought process behind the implementation.

+## Related Issues (if any)
+Mention any related issues or pull requests.

+## Checklist
+- [ ] 🟢 Spec tests.
+- [ ] 🟢 Acceptance tests.
-- [ ] Review any CI failures and fix issues
+- [ ] Manually verified.